terraform-ibm-modules/terraform-ibm-cloudpak-integration/examples/cp4i/README.md

 Finally, execute: `terraform destroy`.

-If running locally, There are some directories and files you may want to manually delete, these are: `rm -rf terraform.tfstate* .terraform .kube`
+If running locally, there are some directories and files you may want to manually delete, these are: `rm -rf terraform.tfstate* .terraform .kube`.